statecharts/statecharts.github.io/_glossary/guard.md

 Guard functions are often called _while processing an external event_ so this must obviously be possible.
 However, the statechart should be allowed to check any guard at any time, i.e. also while _not_ processing any event.
 This is to allow the author of the statechart to be free to use things like [delayed events](delayed-event.html){:.glossary}.

+## In and Not In guards

+A special type of guard checks which _other_ states that the state machine is in, e.g. in [parallel states](parallel-state.md){:.glossary}.
+The notation is generally the word "in" followed by the name of the state:

+* "in A" means that the transition should only be taken if the machine is _currently_ in the A state
+* "not in A" means that the transition should only be taken if the machine is _not_ in the A state

 ## Critisism

 It should be noted that a guard is an _if_ test, exactly the type of if tests that lead to problems and complexity in traditional event processing code.
 Heavy use of guards with complicated guard conditions should be avoided.